 Safeguarding and Protecting Children and Vulnerable Adults

-CANI is responsible for safeguarding the welfare of all young people involved in canoe & kayaking by protecting them from any form of child abuse.
+CANI is responsible for safeguarding the welfare of all young people and vulnerable adults involved in canoe & kayaking by protecting them from abuse while taking part in paddlesport activities.
 CANI is committed to making sure that children and vulnerable adults enjoy paddlesport in a safe environment in which they are protected from any form of poor practice or abuse.
-The Child Protection policy works to instil good practice and raise awareness for everyone involved in the sport.
+The policies, guidance documents and templetes aim to instil good practice and raise awareness for everyone involved in the sport.

 The NSPCC has launched a collection of online films- ‘Play Sport Stay Safe’.
 The films are free to view on the NSPCC’s Child Protection in Sport Unit website.

 All Child protection concerns should be directed to CANI’s lead child protection officer

 Mary Doyle firstname.lastname@example.org

 Click here for information on checks and vetting for coaches and volunteers